-TMWS supports the following environments for the on-premises gateway: VMware ESXi 6.5 and 6.7.
+TMWS supports the following environments for the on-premises gateway: VMware ESXi 6.7 and later.

 Before you begin installing the gateway, make sure your device meets the minimum system requirements: